fac18/week2-BDIM-fiasco/README.md

 You can then run `npm test` to run the tests, or `npm run coverage` to run nyc alongside.

+### Learning Outcomes

+- []

+### User stories

+So, our user is some very disorganised person, who wants to be able to:

+- [x] enter tasks so that I don't forget them
+- [x] view the tasks I have added in a list so that I can plan my day
+- [x] mark tasks as complete so that I can focus on the tasks I have left
+- [x] the to-dos to be large enough so that I don't hit the wrong one with my thumb
+- [x] once a list item added clear the input

+### Potential stretch goals

+As a disorganised person I want to:

+- [] edit my to-dos so that I can amend them if the task changes
+- [x] click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off
+- [x] a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing (ISH! we didn't get to the edit stretch goal, but we added a subtle scale on hover to show which todo we're interacting with)

 ## Process

 This week was quite different to the last, although we were still in the same team!
 After reading the project readme, we had a little peek back at our retrospective notes, to see how we hoped to approach future projects.
 Some of these things were: